natashamoorfield/npm_calmarendian_elections/README.md

 ## Installation
 <!--
-We strongly recommend installing our packages in a virtual environment rather than cluttering up your system installation of Python with all this junk.
+We strongly recommend installing our packages in a virtual environment rather than cluttering up your system'S Python installation with all this junk.

 `pip install npm_calmarendian_elections`